sustech-topology/TopCap/README.md

-## Supplementary Information
+## Additional code

-The following corresponds to results in Supplementary Fig. 3 on skip, MP, and persistence execution time.
+The following corresponds to Supplementary Fig. 3 on skip, MP, and persistence execution time.

 - [observation_skip](observation_skip.ipynb) illustrates how skip influences computation time.

-## Appendix I: Supplements
+### Supplements

 - The `consonants_waveforms` folder contains waveforms of pulmonic consonants.
 Audio for these consonants comes from [Wiki-List of consonants](https://en.wikipedia.org/wiki/List_of_consonants).
 This gives consonants concrete shapes for readers.